 Dr. Nadal has served in many other leadership roles in the greater psychology community, as well as in organizations committed to uplifting communities of color and LGBTQ people.
 In 2009, he received a grant from the Robert Wood Johnson Foundation- which provided funding for his Physical Activity and Pilipino American Youth Assessment project.
-From 2010-2012, he served as a member of the Committee for LGBT Concerns for the American Psychological Association.
-He is currently serving on the national advisory council for Forward Promise and RISE for Boys and Men of Color.
+From 2010-2012, he served as a member of the Committee for LGBT Concerns for the American Psychological Association, and from 2016-2019, her served on the national advisory council for both Forward Promise and RISE for Boys and Men of Color.

 Dr. Nadal has received many accolades for his research and activism.
 In 2011, he received the “Early Career Award for Contributions to Excellence” by the Asian American Psychological Association.
 In 2012, he received the Emerging Professional Award for Research from the American Psychological Association (Division 45) Society for the Study for Racial and Ethnic Issues in Psychology.
 In 2015, he received the Early Career Award from the APA Minority Fellowship Program.
 In 2016, he receiving the Faculty Scholarly Excellence Award from John Jay College of Criminal Justice.
 In 2017, he received the Rising Star Award from the National Multicultural Conference and Summit, as well as the Early Career Award for Distinguished Contributions to Psychology in the Public Interest from the American Psychological Association.
 In 2019, he received the Thought Leadership Award from the Robert Wood Johnson Foundation New Connections Program and the Richard Tewksbury Award from the Western Society of Criminology.